 2. 66% of the world population suffers from Nomophobia, phone addiction statistics reveal.

-The term Nomophobia was first coined in 2008.
+The term Nomophobia was coined in 2008.
 It’s a portmanteau of the phrase “no-mobile-phone phobia.”
 And as it turns out, a full two-thirds of the entire global population seems to suffer from this 21st-century phobia.

 3. 2 hours and 51 minutes was the average time mobile users in the US spent on their smartphones in 2016.

 Comscore’s cell phone addiction statistics reveal the time users spent on mobile phones averaged almost three hours per day.
 And the figure has continued to climb steadily since then.